0sirusD3m0n/short-url/readme.txt

 The primary purpose of this app was to give me a brief overview of React/Python as I've never used either.
 My next goal for this app will be to recreated it using ASP.NET on the back end.

+IMPORTANT INFORMATION:

+This is missing the ServiceAccountKey.json file, which is very important to the app functioning properly (trust me, I spent an hour wondering why it wasn't working before realizing I had put the file into my .gitignore file and it wasn't being pushed to the host :/ ).

+You will need to create this file before the app will function.

+I have hosted by app at t-url-short.herokuapps.com.
+I know the name is long and defeats the purpose of a url shortener.
+It's free, so it'll stay for now.